xcat2/xcat-core/docs/source/guides/admin-guides/manage_clusters/common/deployment/cfg_network_vlan.rst

 Define attributes in the ``nics`` table
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Chose one of three methods described below:
+Chose one of two methods described below:

 #.
 Using the ``mkdef`` or ``chdef`` commands